kubevela/kubevela/design/vela-core/workflow_policy.md

 int(0.05 * 2^(n-1))
 ```

-Based on the above formula, we will take `1s` min time.
+Based on the above formula, we will take `1s` as the min time and `60s` as the max time.
+You can change the max time by setting `MaxWorkflowWaitBackoffTime`.

 For example, if the workflow is `waiting`, the first ten reconciliation will be like: